Chapter 8 Using GitHub in a workflow

 8.1 What is version control

-Version control is system that allows you to track your files as you work on them.
-Whether you’ve wrote a lot of code or written other documents, you’ve likely encountered the need for version control.
+Version control is system that allows you to track your files over time as you work on them.
+Whether you’ve written a lot of code or written other documents, you’ve likely encountered the need for version control.
 As this comic from Piled Higher and Deeper describes, files can go through a lot of edits and revisions (this is true of code too)!
-And it doesn’t take long for it to be difficult or even impossible to track the various revisions of even one file let alone dozens or hundreds of files that may be a part of a data science project.
+And it doesn’t take long for it to be difficult or even impossible to track the various revisions of even one file, let alone the dozens or hundreds of files that may be a part of a data science project.

 The comic from Piled Higher and Deeper PhdComics.com is titled FINAL.doc.
 The student takes a paper to the professor who edits it and now calls it FINAL_rev2.doc.
 After another round of revisions, its now called FINAL_rev6.COMMENTS.doc, and then FINAL_rev.8.comments5.CORRECTIONS.doc, then FINAL_rev18.comments7.corrections9.MORE.30.doc, then FINAL_rev.22.comments49.corrections.10#%WHYDIDICOMETOGRADSCHOOL????.doc